cassini1010/documentations/docs/git.md

 #### Stash

-To save your half done work in order to swith to a different branch, use;
+To save your half done work in order to switch to a different branch, use;

 ```git
 git stash